lilykriopelle/codecademy-quiz-app/instructions.md

   2. Store the `id` you create for each card in the `cardIds` array we've provided for you.
 * Hint: Remember, your action creator expects to receive a payload of the form `{ id: '123', front: 'front of card', back: 'back of card'}`.
 You want to collect all the `cardIds` in an array so that you can pass them to the action creator that generates new quizzes.
 To use `uuidv4` to create an `id`, call the function like so: `uuidv4()`.

 – Task: You previously passed an empty array for `cardIds` to the action creator that generates a new quiz.
 Now that you have  written code to collect an array of all the `cardIds` created whenever the new quiz form is submitted, replace the empty array with this array of `cardIds`.
-To test that your code is working, create a new quiz with some cards.
-Navigate to that quiz from the `/quizzes` page, and verify that your cards show up.
+To test that your code is working, create a new quiz with some cards, navigate to that quiz from the `/quizzes` page, and verify that your cards show up.
 Flip them over by clicking on them to make sure that you've correctly captured all of the state belonging to each card.
 * Hint: Since you're already dispatching the action that generates a new quiz with an appropriately structured payload, all you need to do is replace the empty array you previously assigned to  `cardIds` with an array that contains the `id`s belonging to the cards associated with the quiz that's being created.

 – Task: Now that you can add new cards, you'll need to display cards on the individual quiz page.
 The `Quiz` component renders a list of `Card` components, so in **Card.js**, import your cards selector and use it to access all the cards in state.